WELD SAFETY INFORMATION.

 can be inhaled.
 Chromium fume is created by welding or cutting on stainless steel

 or metals that are coated with a chromium material.
-Welding on stainless steel
+With specific weld processes, welding on stainless steel

 without adequate control measures can lead to exposure at least several times